IRA Plans: Traditional IRA vs. Roth IRA

 deductibility of contributions

-Traditional IRA contributions are deductible, but Roth contributions are not.
-Deductions may be limited if you or your spouse has a retirement plan at work.
-If you or your spouse has a retirement plan at work, visit the IRS.gov website to see if you are allowed a full, partial, or no deduction.
+Contributions to Traditional IRAs are typically tax-deductible, while Roth contributions are not.
+Traditional IRA deductions may be limited if you or your spouse participates in a workplace retirement plan.
+Check the IRS website to see if you qualify for a full, partial, or no deduction.

 Taxability of distributions